GSA-TTS/gitlab-runner-cloudgov/README.terraform.md

 The manager and workers run in [restricted-egress](https://cloud.gov/docs/management/space-egress/) spaces.
 There are two places to edit in order to allow traffic.

 1. If the runner-manager cannot download something, or the runner-workers are failing during the `prepare.sh` steps then the `local.devtools_egress_allowlist` in `main.tf` should be updated
-1. If the runner-workers cannot download a dependency required because of the programming language in use by the project, then it should likely be added to the `var.worker_egress_allowlist` in `vars.auto.tfvars`
+1. If the runner-workers cannot download a dependency required because of the programming language in use by the project, then it should likely be added to the `var.worker_egress_allowlist` in `vars.auto.tfvars` or your module include.

 It is also possible that additional configuration is required for the package manager in question to direct traffic over the proxy.